 Osmotic coefficients for Na2SO4 in dilute and in supersaturated solutions at 25°C. The precipitation of glauber's salt, Na2SO4·10H2O starts at 1.9 molal Na2SO4:

-Mean molal activity coefficients of NaCl solutions at 50°C. The experimental data in this plot are from Clarke E.C.W. and Glew, D.N., Evaluation of the thermodynamic functions for aqueous sodium chloride from equilibrium and calorimetric measurements below 154 C., J. Phys.
+Mean molal activity coefficients of NaCl solutions at 50°C. The data plotted together with the calculated line are correlated data from Clarke E.C.W. and Glew, D.N., Evaluation of the thermodynamic functions for aqueous sodium chloride from equilibrium and calorimetric measurements below 154 C., J. Phys.
 Chem.
 Ref.
 Data, 14(1985)489-610 (2):